husbkk/Symantec-MD5-Hash-Auto-Submission/README.md

 Its purpose is to fill in the form on the Synmantec website for the suspected infected file examination request and to retrieve the corresponding tracking number automatically.

-This hardcoded program only works on the website: Symantec - Upload a suspected infected file (BCS)
+This hardcoded program only works on the website: Symantec - Upload a suspected infected file (BCS).
 URL: https://submit.symantec.com/websubmit/bcs.cgi